scottrob/atus-analysis/README.md

 #ATUS Data and Findings
-\tThe study I've done involves data taken from the American Time Use Survey.
-Through a Jupyter Notebook I will walk you through the steps I've taken to show the amount of time Americans spend waiting as reported in the survey.\n\n
+    The study I've done involves data taken from the American Time Use Survey.
+Through a Jupyter Notebook I will walk you through the steps I've taken to show the amount of time Americans spend waiting as reported in the survey.

 ####Install and Run
 Type:

 ```pip install -r requirements.txt```

 ```jupyter notebook```

 Select "waiting time.ipynb"